 - Make sure all stop-time measurements are accurate and remind employees to wait the proper length of time after the machine is turned off before attempting to work on it.

-Make sure all machine workers, including the experienced ones, are aware of the potential dangers of their equipment and take proper precautions to prevent injury.
+Make sure all machine workers, including the experienced ones, are aware of the potential dangers of their equipment and take proper precautions to promote health and safety.

 Traffic vehicles aren’t the only things responsible for collision injuries.
-Any vehicle—from forklifts to handcarts—can be prone to an accident.
+Any vehicle—from forklifts to handcarts—can cause an accident.

 - Ensure that all employees hold valid licenses before operating a vehicle and perform regular checks that all licenses remain in good standing.